onnx/tutorials/README.md

 # [ONNX](https://github.com/onnx/onnx) tutorials

 [Open Neural Network Exchange (ONNX)](http://onnx.ai/) is an open standard format of machine learning models to offer interoperability between various AI frameworks.
-With ONNX, AI develpers could choose the best framework for training and switch to different one for shipping.
+With ONNX, AI developers could choose the best framework for training and switch to different one for shipping.

 ONNX is supported by [a community of partners](https://onnx.ai/supported-tools), and more and more AI frameworks are buiding ONNX support including PyTorch, Caffe2, Microsoft Cognitive Toolkit and Apache MXNet.